blue-marble/gridpath/doc/source/introduction.rst

-GridPath is a comprehensive grid analytics platform that integrates several types of power system modeling approaches, including multi-stage production-cost simulation, long-term capacity expansion, and (eventually) price-based asset valuation.
+GridPath is a comprehensive grid analytics platform that integrates several types of power system modeling approaches, including multi-stage production-cost simulation and long-term capacity expansion.

 GridPath has a modular architecture that makes it possible to combine modules to create optimization problems with varying features and levels of